iamdanielgreen/jumpfighters/04_Process/diary.md

 ## Note for Future You - Friday 23 August 2024, 9:48pm

 If the Firefighter ever makes it into the game, the basic projectile from the tutorial isn't far removed from what you want.
 Just a thought.

+## Note for Future You - Saturday 24 August 2024, 12:01am

+Music is hard.
+You'll want to elaborate on this.